 What I do though is make sure these so called weeds stay out of my garden beds.
 When growing season is getting started I get the beds prepared.
 I use a horseshoe hoe and get everything cleaned out of the garden bed.
 I then prepare my soil with compost, manure or a castings tea.
 Once my plants are mature enough I will spend a little time each morning or two to make sure the garden beds stay free of any unwanted growth.
 I find this to be the easiest way to keep the weeds under control.
 I also enjoy the time I can spend working in the garden with my hands in the dirt.

 One of my favorite weed control hacks is to use hay or pine needles as a mulch to keep the weeds under control.
 The mulch also helps with water retention.
 The key to putting hay or any other mulch on your garden though is to wait until your plants are established enough.
 If you are using seed you don’t want to put a mulch on right away.
 You will need to wait a few weeks and keep up with the garden bed in the meantime.
 You will also want to make sure your hay is grown organically, especially if you have an organic garden.

 Other than hay or some type of mulch the next best thing is just getting out there every other day or so and spending a few minutes making sure nothing is creeping in where it doesn’t belong.

 The fact is some of these plants we call weeds are not only good for the bee’s, they are good for the soil and they are good for us too.
-The best thing that can do is let them grow.
+The best thing we can do is let them grow.
 We as a society need to change the way we do things especially when it comes to what we do on our own properties.
 Sustainability is about not being harmful to the environment or depleting natural resources, and thereby supporting long-term ecological balance.
-Learning the benefits of these plants and how to utilize them to all our benefit and encouraging others to do the same will help the earth and the bee’s.
-Let’s start by not considering weeds but rather purposeful plants.
+This can only be accomplished by learning the benefits of these plants and how to utilize them to all our benefit.